LosManos/LongRunningTests/readme.md

 Send data from (common) Setup to the test so the tests know what Ids are used for testing.

 Each test case can contain serveral tests.

+Make sure it works with async test methods.